• Skip to primary navigation

 Instructions

-• Add ground almonds, cinnamon, vanilla sugar, and salt to the meringue.
+• Add ground almonds, cinnamon, vanilla sugar, and salt to the rest of the meringue.
 Gently fold to incorporate ingredients.
 Mixture will be sticky.
 If it's too sticky to work with, add more ground almonds until dough becomes workable.
 If your dough still looks a little soft and sticky, refrigerate for up to 30 minutes to help it firm up.

 • Dust a clean working surface with confectioner's sugar.
 Dust your rolling pin, cookie cutters, and hands with confectioner's sugar as well (this helps prevent sticking).
 Roll dough out to about ¼ inch thickness.
 If dough is still sticky or difficult to roll out, dust rolling pin and top of dough with more confectioner's sugar.